Apply

 The test is provided by SHL, and you can find more information and try out some practice tests here.

-Stage 3: Virtual assessment centre
+Step 3: Virtual assessment centre

 If you’ve applied for a vacation scheme or training contract and been invited to attend one of our assessment centres – congratulations!
 You’re through to the next round.

-This half-day session runs virtually and involves a commercial exercise and a Watson Glaser test (an aptitude test which assesses your critical thinking ability).
-These exercises allow us to find out more about your communication skills, commercial understanding and problem solving ability.
+This half-day session runs virtually and involves a commercial research and presentation exercise.
+These exercises allow us to find out more about your communication skills, commercial understanding and problem-solving ability.
+All the information that you need will be provided to you on the day, so you do not need to prepare anything ahead of your session.

-Stage 4: In-person assessment centre
+Step 4: In-person assessment centre

-The day consists of a few different elements including a group discussion and a partner interview.
+The day consists of a few different elements including a group discussion, a partner interview, and a Watson Glaser test (an aptitude test which assesses your critical thinking ability).
 There’s also a lot of opportunity to network with current trainees and hear their experiences.
 All of this in combination will allow us to find out more about you, giving us insight on your commercial awareness and understanding, communication skills, ability to work in a team and your understanding of Osborne Clarke.

 Be prepared

 The more prepared you are, the calmer you’ll be – and the more you’ll enjoy and get something out of the day.
 So, we suggest reviewing your application submission and getting up to date on recent developments in the news.
 That said, try to avoid being ‘over-prepared’ – we also want you to show your ability to think on your feet.
+We would strongly recommend that you practice the Watson Glaser test ahead of your assessment day.
+You can try a practice test here.

 Don’t forget to enjoy yourself